davidxw/power-platform-azure-vnet-demo/README.md

 # Power Platform Azure VNet Samples and Demo

 This repo contains templates, scripts and guides to help you set up and test a Power Platform environment with Azure VNet integration.
-Most of the contenet in the repo is based on the Microsoft documentation and samples, but it's not always easy to find and I have added some additional information and examples to help you get started.
+Most of the contenet in the repo is based on the Microsoft documentation and samples - this documentation is not always easy to find and I have added some additional information and examples to help you get started.

 The can find the  Microsoft documentation for Azure VNet integration with Power Platform [here](https://learn.microsoft.com/en-in/power-platform/admin/vnet-support-overview).